How to Test Fuel Pressure Sensor with a Multimeter

 When the engine is cranking, you’ll see voltage surges, and as you increase the RPM (press the accelerator), the voltage will rise and then return to normal after you release the accelerator.

-It means that as you press the accelerator, the voltage reading in the signal wire increases.
+It means that the voltage reading in the signal wire increases as you press the accelerator.
 This information is transmitted to the ECU to respond according to the sensor readings.

 The sensor’s signal wire is assigned to share the fuel pressure information with the sensor.
-A fault such as a short in the signal wire makes the fuel pressure sensor measure inaccurate readings that impact the fuel mixture and mileage of your vehicle.
+A fault such as a short in the signal wire makes the fuel pressure sensor measure inaccurate readings that impact your vehicle’s fuel mixture and mileage.

 Conclusion: